10 Kitchen Update Ideas That Add Style + Function

 Simple kitchen update ideas that quickly add functionality and style.
 Inspiration for small decor changes and organization tips that will make your kitchen work harder, and look beautiful!

 So…let’s talk kitchens.
 Like most spaces in our homes, kitchens tend to evolve with our changing needs.
-Our kitchen has come a long way in the 7 months since moving day.
-I showed you the kitchen for the first time HERE, back in February.
+Our kitchen has come a long way since move-in day.
+(See the first time I showed you our kitchen.)
 Today I’m featuring 10 easy ways to spruce up your kitchen quickly, and without spending a fortune!
 With a few exceptions, I am speaking from experience with my suggestions and ideas.

-In part 3 of our Evolution Series, I’m not going to address switching countertops, choosing new stainless steel appliances, or any big kitchen remodel ideas.
-Today, along with my friends, I’m featuring small kitchen update ideas that can be accomplished quickly and on a budget.
+I’m not going to address a new kitchen floor, switching countertops, choosing new stainless steel appliances, or any big kitchen remodel ideas.
+Today, along with my friends, I’m featuring small kitchen ideas that can be accomplished quickly and on a budget.

 *Affiliate links included.
 Click HERE for my disclosure statement.